onecompiler/cheatsheets/bash.md

 ## Loops

-Iterate over a number range:
+Iterate over the number range:

 ```bash
 for i in {1,10}; do